 Manage Portal Report Cards

-To provide a downloadable copy of the report card to become availabe on the Parent/Student portal, it must be configured or made available.
+To provide a downloadable copy of the report card to become available on the Parent/Student portal, it must be configured or made available.
 This is completely optional to the district or LEA.
 By default the Secondary Report Card will not display on the portal, if it has not be setup to be seen.

 Select Manage Portal Report Cards, once at least one report card has been created.